 These have provided colorful traditions and a rich cultural heritage.

 This is expressed in the people’s way of life as pertains to their food, arts, music, and cultural interaction with one another.

 From the ones who value ancient traditions to the ones who value modern beliefs.

 There’s a big divide in some instances from one tribe to the other.

-Some communities have held on to their early African cultural practices while others have since drifted to modern practices.
+Some ethnic communities have held on to their early African cultural practices while others have since drifted to modern practices.

 The Maasai, Samburu, and Turkana are widely known for holding on to their traditional culture.

 This is unlike the Kikuyu and other Kenyan tribes who have mainly embraced modern cultural values.

 There are still bits and pieces of Ancient Africa culture and traditional customs existing in many other Kenya tribes.